Vman45/dropbox-share-it/README.md

 This script is intended to work as a file manager script.
 But it should work fine as a command line tool too.

-It was tested in a Linux Mint box for the following file manages: Caja, Nautilus, and Thunar.
+It was tested in a Linux Mint box for the following file managers: Caja, Nautilus, and Thunar.

 ## Installation